 There are several advantages to a combined program.
-The fellowship retains an emphasis on psycho-oncology, but the two-month general hospital experience significantly diversifies the clinical and educational opportunities.
-The enhanced exposure to Weill-Cornell psychiatric residents and medical students expands teaching responsibilities, and NYPH-WCMC liaison experiences can be both interesting and a way to develop specialized clinical expertise and research experience.
+The fellowship emphasizes psycho-oncology and the two-month general hospital experience significantly diversifies the clinical and educational opportunities.
+The enhanced exposure to Weill Cornell Medical College psychiatric residents and medical students expands teaching responsibilities, and NewYork-Presbyterian/Weill Cornell Medical Center liaison experiences can be both interesting and a way to develop specialized clinical expertise and research experience.

-Andrew Roth, M.D. is the Director of the Fellowship.
-Full-time faculty at MSKCC include David Kissane, M.D., the Alfred P. Sloan Professor and Chair of Psychiatry; Jimmie Holland, M.D., the Wayne E. Chapman Professor and former Chair of Psychiatry; William Breitbart, M.D., the Chief of the Psychiatric Service and Vice Chair of the Department; as well as Drs.
-Abraham Bartell, Philip Bialer, Miriam Friedlander, Julia Kearney, Marguerite Lederberg, Tomer Levin, Mary Jane Massie, Jamie Ostroff, and Steven Passik.
-Further information about the MSKCC site can be found [[here]] (http://www.mskcc.org/mskcc/html/69092.cfm)
+The faculty of the combined program may be the strongest of any fellowship program in the country.
+For example, three of the fellowship's faculty members have been president of the Academy for Psychosomatic Medicine (APM), while over a dozen have been named Academy for Psychosomatic Medicine’s fellows.
+Andrew Roth, M.D., is the overall Director of the Fellowship.
+Full-time faculty at Memorial Sloan Kettering Cancer Center include William Breitbart, M.D., the Alfred P. Sloan Professor and Chair of Psychiatry; Jimmie Holland, M.D., the Wayne E. Chapman Professor and former Chair of Psychiatry; and Drs.
+Yesne Alici, Abraham Bartell, Philip Bialer, Reena Jaiswal, Julia Kearney, Garrett Key, Mary Jane Massie, Jamie Ostroff, and Melissa Ozga.
+Further information about the MSKCC site can be found at (http://www.mskcc.org/mskcc/html/69092.cfm)